Healthcare & Emergency Animal Rescue Team

-* YOUR PET MUST BE OVER THE AGE OF 1 YEAR, HAVE HAD A PRIOR RABIES VACCINATION AT LEAST 12 MONTHS EARLIER, and YOU MUST PROVIDE PROOF OF THAT VACCINATION administered by a veterinarian licensed in the United States.
-Under certain circumstances and at our discretion, we may also possibly accept a license renewal notice from the appropriate Department of Animal Services as valid proof of your pet having had a prior Rabies vaccination.
+TO RECEIVE A 3-YEAR RABIES VACCINATION CERTIFICATE FOR YOUR PET (as opposed to a 1-year Certificate), YOUR PET MUST BE OVER THE AGE OF 1 YEAR, HAVE HAD A PRIOR RABIES VACCINATION AT LEAST 12 MONTHS EARLIER, and YOU MUST PROVIDE PROOF OF THAT VACCINATION administered by a veterinarian licensed in the United States.
+Under certain circumstances and at our discretion, we may also possibly accept a license renewal notice from the appropriate Department of Animal Services as valid proof that your pet received a prior Rabies vaccination.
 In the event your pet's Rabies vaccination is more than one year over-due, a 1-year Rabies vaccination with a 1-year Certificate will be issued.
 Once we have issued your pet's Certificate of Vaccination, it can not be modified.

 ♦ Bring other vaccine records with you to the clinic if possible

 ♦ If you have a CAT, proceed immediately to our Cashier's table